 Vure was the only one able to articulate anything in response.

 “How do you know?”

 “The ride can be a little bumpy for a location such as this!
-Once you realise where we are, you’re going to be in utter disbelief.”
+Once you realize where we are, you’re going to be in utter disbelief.”

 The land started to crack as their travels progressed.
 Anodyne laughed as the others started to slip.

 “You may think you are invincible as a deity, but I have killed many, and so has this sphere.”